blab/blotter/blog/_posts/2026-07-06-fitness-flux-paper.md

 All the way back during postdoc I been playing around with lightweight online "publishing" for my scientific papers.
 A first experiment in 2012 was with the [BMC Biology "canalization" paper](/papers/bedford-canalization/), where I had mirrored it online to [trvrb.github.io/canalization](https://trvrb.github.io/canalization/).
 Here, I had set up the [LaTeX manuscript](https://github.com/trvrb/canalization/blob/gh-pages/canal.tex) to compile to PDF for journal submission but to also compile to HTML for sharing via GitHub Pages.

 In first author work on the fitness flux preprint, I took the opportunity to revisit this same theme with more modern technology.
 The paper is available at [blab.github.io/fitness-flux](https://blab.github.io/fitness-flux/).
-Here I've included a few things including
+Here I've included things such as
 1. Interactive JavaScript figures, allowing for nice affordances like toggling axes and hovering over datapoints for context,
 2. Everything you'd expect for scientific authoring including TeX math, figure and table references, citations, etc...
 3. Responsive design where the whole paper reflows for mobile vs desktop including figure panel layout.